-Figure 2 Rms (dotted lines) and bias (full lines) against the surface data observations included in the domain FRANCE in Kelvin for the temperature at 2m AGL forecasts performed by the ALADIN-ECMWF (pink) and IFS (green).
+Figure 2 Rms (dotted lines) and bias (full lines) against the surface data observations included in the domain FRANCE in Kelvin for the temperature at 2 m AGL forecasts performed by the ALADIN-ECMWF (pink) and IFS (green).
 The scores are plotted against the lead time (in hours) of the simulations.
-The comparison is performed from 08/12/2010 to 07/07/2011.
+The comparison is performed from 01/07/2011 to 30/06/2012.

-Three new LAM ALADIN have been operated by Météo-France to provide high-resolution forecasts for tropical area including French territories (Figure 1a).
+Three LAM ALADIN have been operated by Météo-France to provide high-resolution forecasts for tropical area including French overseas territories (Figure 1).
 Their horizontal resolution is equal to 8 km.
-A 3DVAR assimilation scheme similar to ALADIN-France has been developed for these three LAM with 6 hours temporal windows.
+A 3DVAR assimilation scheme has been developed for these three LAM with 6 hours temporal windows.
 Two daily runs are performed at 0 and 12 UTC taking their boundary conditions in the IFS runs starting 6 hours before.
 The maximum lead time is 54 hours.
-The surface conditions are interpolated from the surface analysis of the French global model ARPEGE.
-The verification of the LAM is performed in the same way as for ALADIN-ECMWF and shows some small increases of the rms in comparison to IFS (not shown) but the dimension of the temporal sample (1 month) is too small to draw any definitive conclusion.
+The surface conditions are computed by a specific surface analysis similar to the one used by the French global model ARPEGE since September 2011.
+The quality of the LAM forecasts is compared with the IFS forecasts for surface parameters.
+For 6 hours accumulated rain, the LAM results are better than their IFS counterparts as shown by the Proportion Correct (PC) diagnostic defined as the number of good forecasts over the number of forecasts (Figure 3).
+Both PC present a diurnal cycle with better results during the nights over ANTILLES-GUYANE.
+The diurnal cycle is less marked on CALEDONIE in particular for ALADIN.